-370 An additional level of granularity which can be added is the serialisation of each individual pack.
-This 371 level of identification is more granular than based on batch numbers as the product code plus serial 372 number identify uniquely and globally every single individual instance of every product.
-Serialisation of 373 products allows for individual products to be tracked and traced through a supply chain, this in turn 374 allows for the authenticity of an individual product to be checked as no two products will ever have the 375 same identifying number.
-When a product is serialised, it is the combination of the product code and 376 the serial number which ensures that the individual product is globally unique and can be unambiguously identified.
-377
+An additional level of granularity which can be added is the serialisation of each individual pack.
+This level of identification is more granular than based on batch numbers as the product code plus serial number identify uniquely and globally every single individual instance of every product.
+Serialisation of products allows for individual packs to be tracked and traced through a supply chain, this in turn allows for the authenticity of an individual pack's serial number to be checked as no two packs will ever have the same identifying number.
+When a product is serialised, it is the combination of the product code and the serial number which ensures that the individual pack is globally unique and can be unambiguously identified.

-Usually when a pack is serialised the data carrier will then hold four pieces of information: product code,expiry date, batch/ lot number and serial number.
+Usually when a pack is serialised the data carrier will then hold four pieces of information: product code, expiry date, batch/ lot number and serial number.